Young traveling couple look at items in a shop

 How do you transfer a balance to a 0% intro APR credit card?

-A 0% APR credit card balance transfer offer means that the credit card issuer offering the balance transfer pays off all or a portion of the outstanding balance on your old account, and then adds this same balance to your new balance transfer card, so you’ll now owe your new credit card issuer.
+A 0% introductory APR credit card balance transfer offer means that the credit card issuer offering the balance transfer would pay all or a portion of the outstanding balance on your old account and then add this same balance to your new balance transfer card.
+Following a balance transfer, you make payments to your new credit card issuer.
+During the introductory period, your balance doesn’t accrue interest.

-The introductory annual percentage rate (APR) will only last for the stated time period, and then the remaining balance will accrue interest at the new credit card company’s standard APR.
+The introductory annual percentage rate (APR) will only last for the stated time period.
+Any remaining balance after the promotional period ends will begin to accrue interest at the new credit card company’s standard APR.

 0% APR doesn’t mean a $0 balance transfer fee

-Keep in mind, the APR, or interest charge, isn’t the same as a balance transfer fee, which is a fixed percentage of the amount you transfer.
+Keep in mind that an interest charge isn’t the same as a balance transfer fee, which is typically a percentage of the amount you transfer.
 Before transferring a balance, make sure that the balance transfer fee won’t cost more than you’d save on interest.

-To determine whether the transfer fee is more or less than you’ll save in interest, it’s important to check the terms of your balance transfer offer and calculate how much interest you’ll pay if you don’t transfer your balance, and how much you’ll save by transferring the balance.
+To determine whether the transfer fee is more or less than you’ll save in interest, it’s important to check the terms of your balance transfer offer and review your original card agreement.
+Your card issuer’s mobile or online banking tool may help you calculate how much interest you’ll pay if you don’t transfer your balance.
+Compare that to your balance transfer fee to determine how much you might save.

 Did you know?

-Rewards credit cards with balance transfer offers may have benefits beyond no interest.
-While you won’t earn rewards on the balance transfer itself, you may want to look for a cash back rewards credit card, or a card that gives miles rewards on your future purchases.
-Then, once the balance transfer is paid off, you can use your card to earn rewards for your everyday purchases.
+While you won’t earn rewards on the balance transfer itself, you may want to look for a cash back rewards credit card to make the most of future purchases.
+Then, once the balance transfer is paid off, use your new card to earn cash back for your everyday purchases.

 0% Interest on a credit card balance transfer is temporary